This is the maintenance schedule and service intervals for the Ducati SportClassic motorcycles in all their variants.

 |Check the wheels and spokes as indicated in the workshop manual (1)||•||•||•||•||•|

-Designed by Pierre Terblanche (who also designed the 999), the Sportclassic was actually an instant classic that somehow sold terribly.
-Poor sales were attributed to the high price and to the Global Financial Crisis which hit at that time.
+Designed by Pierre Terblanche (who also designed the Ducati 999 superbike), the Sportclassic was actually an instant classic that somehow sold terribly.
+Poor sales were attributed to the high price and to the global financial crisis which hit at that time.

 All Sportclassic motorcycles share the same engine, but they all have different suspension configurations.
-From 2007, many (all?) came with a wet clutch, too.
+From 2007, they all came with a wet clutch, too.